What's Behind Minnesota's 'Very Unusual' Lack Of Mosquitos This Summer?

 That’s because there aren’t as many of them, according to the Metropolitan Mosquito Control District.
-Dry weather, along with treatment, is keeping the mosquitos at bay.READ MORE: MSP Airport TSA Worker, Accused Of Leaking Security Video, Now Accused Of Taking Photos Of Young Women
+Dry weather, along with treatment, is keeping the mosquitos at bay.READ MORE: Driver Seriously Injured In Becker County Rollover Crash; Alcohol Believed To Be Factor

 MMCD crews set 150 weekly traps around the metro all summer long, and then tally up what they find in the lab.